bjmczhang/bjmczhang/README.md

 Frontend Developer
 ------------------

-I have been learning web development for 1 year and am looking for a job in the industry.
+ I have always been fascinated by coding, and am looking for a job in the industry.

 * 🌍  I'm based in Melbourne
 * 🖥️  See my portfolio at [bjmzhang.vercel.app](https://bjmzhang.vercel.app)